taruntiwarihp/Projects_DS/Classification_Assignment/README.md

 ## Problem Statement.
-  * Vehicle Logos Image Classification with imbalance dataset.
+  * Vehicle Logos (Image Classification) with an imbalanced dataset and wrong annotations.

+* We solved the imbalance problem using assigning class weights and wrong annotations using added attention layer as a penalty added to the loss function.

 ### Overall